 The Coalition changed its name several times during the 70’s and 80’s while it spent the bulk of its efforts on preserving bicyclists’ rights on roads, bridges, and on transit.
 Our work during this time produced some notable victories, impressive for the small and volunteer-run organization of that era.

-In the 1990’s the “Bicycle Coalition of the Delaware Valley,” as we were called then, began to grow in size and stature.
+In the 1990’s the “Bicycle Coalition of the Delaware Valley,” as we were called then, began to grow in size and stature across a nine county region (including and surrounding Philadelphia) along the Delaware River valley in PA and NJ.
 From 1990 to 1993 our membership rose from below 200 to more than 1,500.
-The Coalition was instrumental in securing millions of dollars in funding for bicycle infrastructure in the Greater Philadelphia Region.
-Despite these gains, civil disobedience still played a part in the Coalition’s activities (see photo above).
+The Coalition was instrumental in securing millions of dollars in funding for bicycle infrastructure in Greater Philadelphia.
+Despite these achievements, civil disobedience still played a part in the Coalition’s activities (see photo above).

-By the end of the 1990’s, the Bicycle Coalition had three staff and a part-time bookkeeper.
+At the close of the century, the Bicycle Coalition had three staff and a part-time bookkeeper.
 In 1999, our “Youth Cycle & Recycle” program was spun off as an independent nonprofit, now called Neighborhood Bike Works.

-You can dive deeper into our history by checking out our Cyclegram archives on Scribd.
+You can dive deeper into our earlier years by checking out our Cyclegram archives on Scribd.

 A 2014 ceremony to open the Schuylkill River Trail’s bike/ped boardwalk extension.
 (The SRT was recognized as the #1 trail in the U.S.A., soon after.)